MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Memorize a few [insightful questions][good-questions].
 * Attend the Technical Interviews lecture.
 * See the algorithms reading [here][algorithms-curriculum].
+* If you finish the a/A pairboarding problems,
+    * Stay sharp using [these tests][algo-specs] only after you get through the entire list while pairboarding.
+    * Try [Codility][codility] if you want to do more on your own.
 * [Apply to the big tech companies.][fortune500]
 Big companies typically take longer to review applicants.

 [typical-interview]: ./interview-prep/typical_interview.md